 You may even experience IRS officials who play a good cop and bad cop scenario to get you to start paying.

-You’re likely better to look at other options like a payment plan or an Offer in Compromise to get rid of the back debt.
-It also makes sense to talk with qualified tax attorneys who can assess your circumstances and advise you.
+You’re likely better off looking at other IRS debt forgiveness options like a payment plan or an Offer in Compromise to get rid of the back taxes.
+Talking with qualified tax attorneys who can assess your circumstances and advise you is always a good idea.

 IRS Debt Forgiveness, Myth or Legitimate?